jc-trent/author-website-template/README.md

 Your site works fine at `yourusername.github.io`.
 But if you want a professional URL like `www.yourpenname.com`, you can set one up for about $10–15 per year.

+I won't get into email hosting, but you can also use that domain for a professional custom email.
+There's dozens of providers and hundreds of guides online.
+That way someone can email you at `author@yourpenname.com`.

-1. Buy a domain from a registrar like Namecheap, Porkbun, or Cloudflare.
+1. Buy a domain from a registrar like Namecheap, Cloudflare, or any other registrar if you have a preference.
 2. In your registrar's DNS settings, add A records pointing to GitHub's IP addresses.
 Search "GitHub Pages custom domain setup" for the current IPs — they update occasionally.
 3. In your repository, go to **Settings > Pages**.
 Under "Custom domain," type your new URL and click Save.
 4. GitHub will create a file called `CNAME` in your repository.
 Don't delete it — it's what connects your domain to your site.